Point Mass Centroid of Quadrilateral

 Challenge

-Can you explain why (prove that) the result is true?
+Can you explain why (prove that) the concurrency result is true?

 If stuck, see my paper at Generalizations involving maltitudes.

-This concurrency (centroid) result generalizes to any polygon as shown in Yaglom (1968), and is applied in another, interesting related generalization at Triangle Centroids of a Hexagon form a Parallelo-Hexagon as well as in Generalizing the Nagel line to Circumscribed Polygons by Analogy.
+This (homothetic) concurrency result for the point mass or vertex centroid of a quadrilateral generalizes to any polygon as shown in Yaglom (1968), and is applied in another, interesting related generalization at Triangle Centroids of a Hexagon form a Parallelo-Hexagon as well as in Generalizing the Nagel line to Circumscribed Polygons by Analogy.

 Note: The centroid of a cardboard quadrilateral (a planar quadrilateral of uniform density), unlike the case for a triangle, does NOT always coincide with the point mass centroid illustrated above - click on the Show Cardboard centroid button.
 Also see the dynamic geometry sketch at Centroid of Cardboard Quadrilateral.